Jump to:

 Polytunnel is a cheap alternative to standard glass greenhouses.
 You can grow summer crops such as tomatoes and winter crops like lettuce in one.
 But keep in mind it can’t hold heat well in winter, so it may not provide enough protection for your plants.

-A combi shed combines the light and heat of a timber-frame greenhouse and the storage of a garden shed.
+A potting shed combines the light and heat of a timber-frame greenhouse and the storage of a garden shed.
 It usually features a section with windows for cultivating and another for storing tools.
 It’s a great-value option that will save you twice the cost of a greenhouse and a shed.

 Where to Buy Quality Greenhouses?